abah712/flask_shuffle/README.md

 And now you can browse to http://127.0.0.1:5000 to see ... an empty window.
 Of course: we have an empty database.

-To add terms to show make login using user *admin* with password *default*.
+To add terms to show, make login using user *admin* with password *default*.
 Then click on *add* to show the word data entry form.
 Compile and submit it.